 Roslin is a former kindergarten teacher serving as the Secretary of Education, making her 43rd in line for the presidency.
 Cylons (robots we created to do all the work we don’t want to do) nuke the capital.
 With this mass extinction, she ascends.
 The entire human species’ survival rides on her shoulders.

 President Roslin’s decisions, critical thinking, ability to manage the relationship—especially with the military during a time of war—and her enduring focus on the good of all humankind, make her a great leader.
 Sure, she makes mistakes.
 She frequently asks for help from her trusted advisors.
 And yes, she’s often scared silly.
 But her authority, her leadership is unshakeable.
 In one episode, a military commander says it best: “the lady is in charge.”

 The traits possessed by Roslin and Grimes are indicative of all positive end of the world leaders.
 Trust me, recently laid up with a particularly nasty flu bug, I binged on post-apocalyptic tales and here’s my newly-minted expert analysis.

 The Top 10 Traits (Positive) Post-Apocalyptic Leaders Share

-1. Reluctance.
 Circumstances thrust them into leadership and they choose to step up and lead.
-“I didn’t ask for this.” – Rick Grimes, The Walking Dead
+“I didn’t ask for this.” – Rick Grimes, The Walking Dead.

-6. Sustenance for All.
 Who cares about money or profits post-apocalypse?
-It’s providing for the whole tribe, as equally as possible, that is the focus of end-of-the-world leaders.
+It’s providing for the whole tribe, as equally as possible, that is the focus of the end of the world leaders.

-10. Courageous.
-They find courage they never knew they had.
+They find the courage they never knew they had.
 “At some point, you have to stop running and turn around and face whoever wants you dead.
 The hard thing is finding the courage to do it.” –Katniss Everdeen, The Hunger Games: Catching Fire

 Which, if any, of these traits are not highly valued now?